30 Common Presentation Mistakes And How To Avoid Them

 You should use photos, charts and diagrams only to emphasize key points of your presentation.
 Illustrate rather than decorate.

 This could be really annoying to your audience.
 Why sum up everything in only 15 minutes when you spent the last one hour giving your presentation.
 Don’t summarize, rather reinforce your main topic(s) and message(s).

 19).
 “Outsourcing” the task of advancing the slides

 You should get used to advancing your slides as a presenter.
 This would prevent you from shouting ”next!” ”skip!” and the like.
-Or: you talk to a person who would advance your slides on basis of discreet physical cues.
+Or you talk to the person who would advance your slides on basis of discreet physical cues.

 20).
 Hardware Malfunction

 This is one of the worst things that could happen to any presenter.
 Endeavor to check all the equipments, and rehearse your presentation with the equipment’s long before your time to present.
 Carry extra equipment’s if possible.
 Check the lightning of the room you’d be giving your presentation.
 Make sure you know how to control the intensity of the light in the room if the room gets too bright.